 Use it, don’t abuse it

 If you’re going hiking and expecting ‘rough and ready’ conditions, consider whether your down jacket is the best choice.
 Rips, snags, rain, snow and general harsh conditions will all have a cumulative detrimental effect on your puffer jacket over time.
-Of course, a jacket is there to be used, but it’s always worth considering – before you set out – whether what you’re intending to wear is the most suitable options for the conditions.
+Of course, a jacket is there to be used, but it’s always worth considering – before you set out – whether what you’re intending to wear is the most suitable option for the conditions.

 Ready for your next hike?